Tool to decrypt messages according to Trevanion cipher/code, depending on the position of the letters and the punctuation.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Decryption requires to know of the shift N used.
+Decryption requires knowing the shift N used during encoding.

 It is possible to set the trigger characters, eg. to use characters other than the classical punctuation.